AML-202102/RL/README.md

 ![frozen_lake](frozen_lake.png)

 OpenAI created a library called [gym](https://gym.openai.com/envs/#classic_control), which provides several environments to visualize the result of your reinforcement learning algorithms.
 In this part, you will use the Frozen Lake environment.
-For better visualization, this part must be run on Jupyter as we provide a Jupyter Notebook.
+For better visualization, this part must be run on Jupyter in your local computer (CPU) as we provide a Jupyter Notebook.
 The updated Jupyter Notebook must be submitted to the repository before October, 25th.

 ### Initialization (0.5 point)